uconneeb/systseminar/schedule.md

 ### April 3, 2026

+Meghan will choose a paper for this week.

 ### April 10, 2026

+Doug will choose a paper for this week.

 ### April 17, 2026

+Javi will choose a paper for this week.

 ### April 24, 2026

+Crystal will choose a paper for this week.

 ### May 1, 2026

+Netanya will choose a paper for this week.

 {% comment %}
 Students registered for Spring 2026: